-Products confiscated came from 80 different brands.
+The products confiscated came from 80 different brands.
 Among them many national products but also well-known international brands like Oreo, Doritos, Cheetos, Lay’s, Jell-O, Dr Pepper, Coca-Cola, Pepsi… Confiscated items are only a fraction of the daily volume sold across Mexico.

-Products lacked information about excess of calories or sugar, or omitted legends about allergens, caffeine, sweeteners.
+Products lacked information about the excess calories or sugar, or omitted legends about allergens, caffeine, sweeteners.
 Some included animated images on the packaging without mandatory warning labels for not luring children towards unhealthy products.

-The legislation on food labeling was implemented in October 2020 to reduce junk food consumption from Mexicans.
+The legislation on food labeling was implemented in October 2020 to reduce junk food consumption by Mexicans.
 It forced brands to inform on the nutritional quality of the products with the quantity of sugar, salt or saturated fat they have.
 Moreover, cereal brands like Kellogg’s were not allowed to use packaging with friendly and appealing characters like celebrities or Tony the Tiger with Frosted Flakes.

 A staggering obesity rate and unhealthy diets in Mexico

 Mexican eating and drinking habits are a massive health issue for the government.
 In 2016, Mexico even issued an emergency alert because of the deaths due to diabetes and restrictions have been piling up to combat unhealthy diets.

 According to an OECD report from 2019, 73% of Mexicans are overweight and obesity in the country could cost 5.5 percentage points to the national economy.